zishansami102/First-Impression/README.md

 git clone https://github.com/zishansami102/CNN-from-Scratch
 ```

-* Downlad the training dataset and copy that to this folder and extract it into a new /data directory with all 75 zip files as it is
+* Downlad the training dataset and extract it into a new /data directory with all 75 zip files as it is

 * [Download](https://www.cs.toronto.edu/~frossard/vgg16/vgg16_weights.npz) Pretrained Vgg16 model and move it to the root directory